-- Transfer to a four-year college or university to major in either a biological, chemical, or physical science. - Understand, and explain foundational scientific principles; - Develop and test hypotheses with appropriate lab techniques;
+- Transfer to a four-year college or university to major in biological, engineering, mathematical, chemical, or physical science. - Explain and apply scientific and mathematical principles; - Develop and test hypotheses with appropriate laboratory and/or mathematical techniques; - Analyze data to draw defensible conclusions; and, - Evaluate scientific and mathematical evidence and argument.